jankeromnes/Gaudi-In-a-Day/README.md

 ## Technologies Used

-### Languages

 * HTML
 * CSS

-### Tools & Libraries
+* JQuery
+* Markdown
+ * Used to write the README.md file.
+* Bootstrap4.3.1 framework
+ * The website uses bootstrap framework for it's grid system, page layout, button styling and responsive navigation bar.
+* Gitpod was the IDE used to write the code for this website.
+* Balsamic was used to create the wireframes for this project

-* jQuery
+* Google Fonts
 * Git
+ * Version control
-* Bootstrap
+* Github
-* Font-Awesome
+* Font Awesome
+ * For social media icons and Glyph icons
-* Google Maps
+* Google Chrome Developer Tools
-* TinyPng (image compression)

 ## Testing

 ## Deployment

 The website was created using Gitpod.
 Git was used for version control and pushed to a repository hosted on Github.
-The website is deployed using Github pages TheHighlandsBreak.
+The website is deployed using Github pages Gaudi-In-a-Day.

 How to deploy the code locally?
 If you wish to run this code locally then please follow the instructions below.

-Download the code from the Github repository at Gaudi-In-a-Day Click on Clone or download then Download ZIP.
+1. Download the code from the Github repository at Gaudi-In-a-Day
+2. Click on Clone or download then Download ZIP.
 This will download the code into a ZIP folder locally on your computer.
-Uncompress the ZIP folder and open.
+3. Uncompress the ZIP folder and open.

 ## Credits